jenbell27/MakeGreatMaps/README.md

 //Create variable change that calculates the difference between the most recent year (year 1) and year 2. var change = $feature.FIELD_NAME_YEAR1-$feature.FIELD_NAME_YEAR2

-//When the change or difference is greater than zero, this will be categorized as an increase, but when the change is less than zero, it will be categorized as a decrease.
+//When the change or difference is greater than zero, this will be categorized as an increase,
+//but when the change is less than zero, it will be categorized as a decrease.
 Optionally, you can change null to "No Change".
 When (change > 0, "DESCRIBE INCREASE", change < 0, "DESCRIBE DECREASE", null)
 ```
 The second attribute visualizes the numeric change over time by size of the symbol.